galvsoliveira/python-poetry-production-level-repository-template/README.md

 ### 4. Running the Scripts

+Edit the file `.tools-versions` with the desired Python and Poetry versions you want for the project.
+If you do not change it, it will install Python 3.11.5 and Poetry 1.6.1.

-Open a terminal in the root of your project and run the following commands:
+To run the scripts, open a terminal in the root of your project and run the following commands:

 - `bash scripts/01_config_ubuntu_env.sh`
   - Restart your terminal and run `source ~/.bashrc`.